edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

-# Non-Secure Mode

-## Remote deployment of device services in non-secure mode
+# Remote deployment of device services in non-secure mode

 Usually microservices are deployed using multiple nodes for scalability, availability and performance instead of running all services in one node.

-This page provides an example of remote deployment of `device-usb-camera` service using multiple nodes in non-secure mode.
+This page provides an example of remote deployment of [device-usb-camera](../services/device-usb-camera/General.md) service using multiple nodes in non-secure mode.
 The deployment can be done by running the service `natively` or by running it in `docker`.

 ## Example
 This example uses 2 nodes for remote deployment.
-One node (remote) is used to run all Edgex core services in docker and the other node (host) for running the device-usb-camera service natively or in docker.
+One of the nodes (host) is used to run all Edgex core services in docker and the other node (remote) for running the device-usb-camera service either natively or in docker.
 Both the nodes are on the same network.
-This example can be further expanded to run multiple instances of device-usb-camera service in multiple nodes.
+This example can be further extended to run multiple instances of device-usb-camera service in multiple nodes.

 ## Running of the example

 1. Set up the two nodes to be ready for remote deployment.
-Refer [USB Service Setup](../supported/device-usb-camera/walkthrough/setup.md) for system requirements and dependencies such as Git, Docker, Docker compose, etc. Additional to this Golang needs to be installed in the host node where the device-usb-camera service will be built and run natively.
+Refer [USB Service Setup](../services/device-usb-camera/walkthrough/setup.md) for system requirements and dependencies such as Git, Docker, Docker compose, etc. Additional to this Golang needs to be installed in the remote node where the device-usb-camera service will be built and run natively.

-1. Next step is to install Edgex compose in the remote node which will be used to run all Edgex core services.
+1. Next step is to install [Edgex compose](https://github.com/edgexfoundry/edgex-compose) in the host node which will be used to run all Edgex core services.
 So clone the `edgex-compose`
    repository:

      ```bash